mchlbrnhrd/mbArduinoExamples/README.md

 In this example an user defined struct is stored in EEPROM (Electrically Erasable Programmable Read-only Memory)  and loaded from EEPROM.
 For safety reason also a check sum is calculated.
 In case that loading values from EEPROM went wrong then pre defined values are used.
-This will happens when code will run for the very first time - or when an error in EEPROM occured.
+This will happens when code will run for the very first time - or when an error in EEPROM occurred.

 ### Functions
 The examples shows: